raspberrypilearning/boat-race/en/step_4.md

 --- /hint ---
 --- hint ---
-Here are the code blocks you'll need:
+Here are the code blocks you need:
 ![boat-sprite](images/boat_resize.png)
 ```blocks
 if <touching color [ ] ?> then